Overview

 Glossary

-Listed below are additional concepts mentioned in the guide that may not be common knowledge to first-time language learners.
-Click any of the items to expand an informational dialog relating to the term:
+The terms listed below are additional concepts mentioned in the guide that may not be common knowledge to first-time language learners.
+Click any of the items below to expand an informational dialog about each term:

 Aspirated Sounds